Admiralty charts from the Board of Enquiry into the wreck of the HMS Sturdy

-Photocopies of papers from the Board of Enquiry into the wreck of the HMS Sturdy on the shore at Sandaig on 30 October 1940.
-Copies of originals held at the National Archives, Kew.
+Copies of 5 charts pertaining to the Board of Enquiry (Nov.
+1940) into the wreck of the HMS Sturdy on the shore at Sandaig on 30 October 1940.
+From originals held at the National Archives, Kew.

 Digitised booklet `A Guide to RAF Tiree`